Chirality Amplification and Chiral Segregation in Liquid Crystals

 This point is illustrated in Fig.~\ref{fig:chirality_amplification} (a).
 The figure shows our solution to Eqs.~\ref{eq:optimal_wave_number} and \ref{eq:optimal_fraction} for the enantiomeric excess $\eta$ as a function of $g/k_\mathrm{B}T$ for different scaled temperatures $T/T_\mathrm{IN}$ and fixed chiral interaction $K/J=0.333$.
-Recall that the chiral interaction strength $\chi$ can be written as $\chi = \frac{1}{2}(K/J)^2 S^2 (J/k_\mathrm{B}T)$ where $J/k_\mathrm{B}T= 4.54 T_\mathrm{IN}/T$.
-This means that the enantiomeric excess $\eta$ is not only a function of the dimensionless biasing field $g/k_\mathrm{B} T$, but also a function of $K/J$ as well as of $T/T_\mathrm{IN}$ because of the nematic order parameter $S=S(T/T_\mathrm{IN})$ also depends on the temperature.
-The values of $S(T/T_\mathrm{IN})$ we obtain from a numerical solution of the self-consistent field equation of Maier-Saupe theory.
-For the temperatures $T/T_\mathrm{IN}$ shown, $\chi$ is smaller than unity and the nematic remains racemic.
-Still, we do see a significant increase in the enantiomeric excess relative to the hyperbolic tangent relation describing the case $K=0$, and more so the lower the temperature.
+Clearly, the enantiomeric excess $\eta$ turns out not only a function of the dimensionless biasing field $g/k_\mathrm{B} T$ but also of $T/T_\mathrm{IN}$.
+The reason is that the chiral interaction strength $\chi$ is a function not only of $K/J$ but also of $T/T_\mathrm{IN}$.

+{For the temperatures $T/T_\mathrm{IN}$ shown, $\chi$ is smaller than unity and the fluid remains in the racemic nematic phase.} Still, we do see a significant increase in the enantiomeric excess relative to the hyperbolic tangent relation describing the case $K=0$, and more so the lower the temperature.
 The trends of our theoretical predictions agree with those from our simulations, as Fig.~\ref{fig:chirality_amplification} (b) confirms.
 See also the Supporting Information, Fig.~S1, in which we investigate the impact of larger and smaller values of $K/J$.
-For $\chi>1$, the Maier-Saupe theory predicts hysteresis of the enantiomeric excess $\eta$ as a function of the biasing field $g$, with metastable positive (negative) valued $\eta$ for negative (positive) values of $g$ (not shown).
+For $\chi>1$, the Maier-Saupe theory predicts hysteresis of the enantiomeric excess $\eta$ as a function of the biasing field $g$, with metastable positive (negative) valued $\eta$ for negative (positive) values of $g$ {(shown in SI)}.